 As an independent, freelance supervisor, she has offered supervision to a number of hospices, most recently as a Bereavement Supervisor and Trainer.
 Publications include journal articles and book chapters and she co-edited a Special Issue on Palliative Care for the British Journal of Social Work Practice.

 Stephen retired following a career as a specialist in human resource management.
-He now does voluntary work in his local community and for the Youth Hostels Association.
-He was a volunteer 'Games Maker' at the London 2012 Olympic and Paralympic Games!
+He now does voluntary work in his local community and is a Town Councillor.

 His career included HR appointments in industry and commerce, and lecturing and consultancy in both in the UK and Kenya.
 He focused particularly on employee relations, team-building, leadership and employment law.